OpenMDAO/POEMs/POEM_100.md

 ## Motivation

-Sensitivity profilers are useful for three use-cases:
+Sensitivity profilers are useful for three at least three use-cases:

-1. Debugging models by interactively by inspecting trends and behaviors
+1. Debugging models by interactively inspecting trends and behaviors
-2. Decision-making by:
-    * Identifying important local sensitivities between inputs an outputs
+2. Understanding local sensitivities of ouptuts wr.t. inputs
-    * Understanding the effect of interactions between inputs
+3. Identifying and explaining interactions between inputs

 ## Description

-It is proposed to offer a new visualization feature using Jupyter Widgets: interactive sensitivity profilers.
-This can be accomplished by creating an upstream dependency to [ipysenstivityprofiler](https://pypi.org/project/ipysensitivityprofiler/) accessed via the openmdao api.
+It is proposed to offer a new visualization tool using Jupyter Widgets: interactive sensitivity profilers.
+This could be accomplished by creating an upstream dependency to [ipysenstivityprofiler](https://pypi.org/project/ipysensitivityprofiler/) accessed via the openmdao api.

-### Prototype Example
+### Notional Prototype Example

 ```
+prob = om.Problem(model=Sellar()).setup()
 profiler = om.profiler(
-    problem=om.Problem(model=Sellar()).setup(),
+    problem=prob,
     inputs=[
         ("x", 0, 10, None),
         ("z1", 0, 3, None),